-We are reimagining access to mental health care in the United States.
-We are one of the nation's largest providers of outpatient mental health care in the country based on the number of clinicians we employ through our subsidiaries and our affiliated practices and our geographic scale, employing over 3,300 dedicated clinicians across 73 MSAs in 27 states, as of March 31, 2021.
-In 2020, our clinicians treated more than 357,000 patients through 2.3 million visits.
+We are transforming access to behavioral health care in the United States.
+We are one of the nation's largest providers of outpatient behavioral health care in the country, employing over 3,000 dedicated clinicians across 73 MSAs in 27 states and 370 centers.
+In 2020, we treated more than 357,000 patients through 2.3 million visits.
 We serve all patient demographics through a comprehensive suite of mental health services to treat the most common mental health conditions.
 Our care delivery model enables patient access via virtual or in-person visits, at their convenience.
-During the twelve months ended December 31, 2020, 93% of our patients were commercially insured as of their latest visit, which allowed them to access care through their insurance coverage, increasing access and affordability.
+As of December 31, 2020, 93% of our patients were in-network, which allows them to access care through their insurance coverage, increasing access and affordability.
 We believe the scale, breadth and depth of our offering is unmatched in our industry.